carolin-m/carolin-m.github.io/KiMoPack_tutorial.md

 The hands-on session of the Python tutorial will be performed using *Jupyter Notebooks*.
 During the course we work with the [KiMoPack](https://pypi.org/project/KiMoPack/) tool.
 Please make sure that you have installed [Python](https://www.python.org/), the Classical [Jupyter Notebook](https://jupyter.org/install) and [KiMoPack](https://pypi.org/project/KiMoPack/).
 <br>

 I recommend to install [Anaconda](https://www.anaconda.com/products/individual).
-If you use anaconda you need can install additional packages iby opening open a command line (*e.g.* using “cmd” in windows) and execute the following commands:
+If you use anaconda you need to install additional packages by opening a command line (*e.g.* using “cmd” in windows) and executing the following commands:

  * conda install -c erdzeichen kimopack
  * conda install -c anaconda qt